wondmD/A2SV-project-phase/task7/README.md

 ## Overview

 This project is a next_js-based job listing application that displays job listings in a card format.
-The application uses Tailwind CSS for styling and incorporates static dummy data for demonstration purposes.
+The application uses Tailwind CSS for styling and incorporates data from the akill connect api.

 ## Features

 - **Job Card Component**: A visually appealing card that displays job details.
-- **Dummy Data**: Static data used to populate the card.
+- **Api Data**: Fetched the data from the akill api.
-- **Avatar Image**: An avatar image displayed within the card.
 - **Applicants Dashboard**: A dashboard view for job descriptions.

 ## Components

-1. **JobCard**: The main component representing a job listing card.
+1. **JobCard**: The main component representing a job listing card more detaild than in the task6 .
 2. **ApplicantsDashboard**: The dashboard that includes job descriptions and other relevant details.

 ## Steps to Complete the Task